 Nurse Faculty Loan Program

+This program is currently on hiatus due to funding.
 The Nurse Faculty Loan Program (NFLP) is a federally-funded program through the Health Sciences Research Administration (HRSA).
 It was created to recruit students enrolled in advanced nursing education programs into teaching positions at nursing schools across the country.
 NFLP provides loan debt reduction through forgiveness of up to 85% in exchange for fulfilling a four-year service requirement as full-time faculty in a U.S. school of nursing post graduation.
 To participate, you must be enrolled in at least three credits per semester during fall and winter semesters as a degree-seeking student in the EMU School of Nursing program with a concentration in teaching in healthcare systems.

 To be eligible to qualify for the NFLP, you must: